Omaha

 UHI Policies and Programs

-The city requires developers use low-impact development best management practices to capture the first half-inch of runoff.
+The city requires developers to use low-impact development best management practices to capture the first half-inch of runoff.

-Last updated: September 2020
+Last updated: September 2021

 We could not verify if the city has programs committed to developing a dedicated energy efficiency and/or renewable energy workforce.

-Last updated: September 2020
+Last updated: July 2021

 Sustainable Transportation Plan